spiral-project/daybed/docs/source/fieldtypes.rst

 ------

-* **object**: An object inside another model **Specific parameters:**
+* **object**: An object inside another model **Specific parameters**, used to validate the content.
+Only one of them should be specified.
-       * *model*: The name of the object.
-       * *fields*: A list of the object's fields.
+         * *fields*: A list of fields like in a model definition.

-Instead of the json type, you can choose to describe an object and validate it:
+         * *model*: The id of an existing model.

+Unlike the ``json`` type, the content will be validated, using either the list of fields or the definition of the specified model

 .. code-block:: json

     {
       "label": "Movie",
       "name": "movie",
-        "model": "movie",
       "type": "object",
       "fields": [
         {
           "label": "Title",
           "name": "title",
           "type": "string"
         },
         {
           "label": "Director",
           "name": "director",
           "type": "string"
         },
         {
           "label": "Actors",
           "name": "actors",
           "type": "list",
           "item": {"type": "string"}
         }
       ]
     }